Davidaeg/dunamis-client/README.md

 4. Create a .env file and copy the content of the .env.example an replace the data with your backend host and port info

-## Running Store Client
+## Running Dunamis Client

-To run Store Client in development mode, use the following command:
+To run Dunamis Client in development mode, use the following command:

 ```
 yarn dev